-)

-) Case No. 17-1827-EL-AEC

-In the Matter of the Joint)
+In the Matter of the Joint Application of)

-Application of Vadata, Inc. and Ohio)
+Vadata, Inc. and Ohio Power Company for) Case No. 17-1827-EL-AEC

-Power Company for Approval of a)
+Approval of a Unique Economic)

-Unique Economic Development)

-Arrangement for Ohio Data Center)
+Development Arrangement for Ohio Data)

-Campuses)
+Center Campuses)

-MEMORANDUM IN SUPPORT OF THE MOTION TO EXTEND PROTECTIVE ORDER BY VADATA, INC. NOW KNOWN AS AMAZON DATA SERVICES, INC.
+MEMORANDUM IN SUPPORT OF MOTION TO EXTEND PROTECTIVE ORDER FILED BY VADATA, INC., NOW KNOWN AS AMAZON DATA SERVICES, INC.

-Vadata, Inc., now known as Amazon Data Services, Inc. ("ADS"), respectfully seeks an extension of the protective order entered by the Public Utilities

-Commission of Ohio (the "PUCO") in the above-captioned case on January 9, 2018

-(the "Protective Order") pursuant to Rule 4901-1-24(D) of the Ohio Administrative to Ohio law that protects such information.

-Code ("OAC"), which found that certain information filed in this matter contained confidential trade secret information that should not be publicly disclosed pursuant
+Vadata, Inc., now known as Amazon Data Services, Inc. ("ADS"), respectfully seeks an extension of the protective order entered by the Public Utilities Commission of Ohio (the "Commission") in the above-captioned case on January 9, 2018 and extended on January 7, 2020.
+Pursuant to Rule 4901-1-24(D) of the Ohio Administrative Code and the Commission's prior findings, certain information filed in this matter contained confidential trade secret information that should not be publicly disclosed pursuant to Ohio law that protects such information.
+Because this information remains proprietary, confidential, and subject to Ohio law for the protection of trade secrets, the Commission's protective order should be extended for another twenty-four months, until January 7, 2024.

-Procedural Background
+PROCEDURAL BACKGROUND

 On September 1, 2017, ADS commenced the above-captioned case by filing a Joint Application for a Unique Economic Development Arrangement ("Joint Application").
 ADS is an affiliate of Amazon Web Services, Inc. ("AWS"), which is a wholly owned subsidiary and operating segment of Amazon.com, Inc. ("Amazon").

-ADS committed to invest hundreds of millions of dollars over a number of years in Ohio to acquire and develop three properties as campuses ("Ohio Campuses") in Dublin, Hilliard, and New Albany capable of accommodating up to fifteen total cloud computing data centers (such existing and potential additional data centers, "Ohio Data Centers").
+ADS committed to invest hundreds of millions of dollars over a number of years in Ohio to acquire and develop three properties as campuses ("Ohio Campuses") in Dublin, Hilliard, and

+New Albany capable of accommodating up to fifteen total cloud computing data centers ("Ohio Data Centers").

-The Joint Application contained confidential, sensitive, and proprietary operational and financial data, actual and potential investment levels, electric use and pricing information, employment figures and plans, that constitute trade secret information subject to protection from public disclosure by Ohio law.
-Accordingly, concurrent with the filing of the Joint Application, on September 1, 2017, ADS filed a Motion for Protective Order to maintain under seal and confidential that trade secret information.
+The Joint Application contained confidential, sensitive, and proprietary operational and financial data, actual and potential investment levels, electric use and pricing information, and employment figures and plans, that constitute trade secret information subject to protection from public disclosure by Ohio law.
+Accordingly, concurrent with the filing of the Joint Application, on September 1, 2017, ADS filed a motion for protective order to maintain under seal and confidential that trade secret information.

-On September 22, 2017, the OCC filed comments regarding the Joint Application and also filed a Motion for Protective Order.
+On September 22, 2017, OCC filed comments regarding the Joint Application and also filed a motion for protective order.
 In the motion, OCC stated that, as part of discovery in this proceeding, it received information from ADS subject to an executed protective agreement.

 OCC stated that ADS communicated that the information subject to the protective agreement is proprietary and confidential, constitutes trade secrets under Ohio law, and that non-disclosure is not inconsistent with the purposes of Title 49 of the Revised Code.
-While not conceding that the information ADS sought to protect constituted trade secrets, out of an abundance of caution, OCC requested the PUCO to protect information contained in limited portions of its public comments.
+While not conceding that the information ADS sought to protect constituted trade secrets, out of an abundance of caution, OCC requested that the Commission protect information contained in limited portions of its public comments.